GSA-TTS/usagov-benefits-eligibility/content/benefits/fema-individual-assistance.md

 ---
-title: "Disaster Recovery - Individual Assistance"
+title: fema-individual-assistance.title
-headline: "Disaster Recovery - Individual Assistance"
+headline: fema-individual-assistance.headline
 tags:
   - financial assistance
 lifeEvents:
   - national-emergency-and-disaster
 source:
-  name: "FEMA"
+  name: fema-individual-assistance.source.name
   link: https://www.disasterassistance.gov/

-summary: "FEMA provides disaster survivors with assistance that supports your disaster recovery efforts."
+summary: fema-individual-assistance.summary

 eligibility:
   # In the order you want the criteria to display, list criteriaKeys from the csv here, each followed by a comma-separated list of which values indicate eligibility for that criteria.
 Wrap individual values in quotes if they have inner commas.